LaendleEnergy/LaendleEnergy.github.io/index.md

   implementation of saving target and form validation, tests for account-management and household-management (implemented by Bianca)
 - _Application FrontEnd_:
   Implementation of role-based rendering (implemented by Felix), creating of view for saving target and form validation (implemented by Bianca)

 ---

+### 4. Future work <a name="futurework"></a>

+_Author_: Bianca

+Due to the limited time, we did not implement every functionality we initially planned.
+So, following could be considered as **possible extensions** of this project:

+- Generate an energy saving report and send it as a PDF file to the interested customer
+- Include more energy suppliers than only VKW
+- Use actual pricing plans of the corresponding supplier instead of hardcoded demo data
+- Train a machine learning model to recommend a pricing plan based on the customers energy consumption
+- Make predictions of energy consumption, e.g. for a month/ year

+Also, the applications could be **optimized**.
+For example, in the account-management service, because of the user and jwt validation, all methods of the controllers have some lines of code which are identical.
+Authentication in general could be extracted into an API-gateway.

+The smartmeter-ui application on the other hand, has yet to be tested.
+Additionally, there is some code duplication regarding error handling, which could be optimized.

+Furthermore, as described in chapter 2.2 Authentication, OpenIDConnect could be implemented.

+---